fulvestrant, carboplatin, dose dense, weekly paclitaxel, Targeted/Individualized Therapeutic Options, pembrolizumab

 Castle Connolly's Top Doctors™ (2012-2018)

 Dr. Mehta demonstrated that adding fulvestrant to anastrozole improves relative progression-free and overall survival in advanced hormone receptor-positive breast cancer by 20% and 19%, respectively, as compared to anastrozole alone, in a large 700-patient randomized trial (SWOG-S0226, NEJM 2012)-an unprecedented result in first-line hormonal modulation therapy of breast cancer.
 This improvement was particularly impressive in endocrine-naïve population with a relative 26% improvement in survival outcomes.
-These impressive results with the use of fulvestrant were confirmed in 2 studies (FIRST and FALCON) of mostly endocrine-naïve population (JCO, LANCET 2017).
+These impressive results with the use of fulvestrant were later confirmed in 2 studies (FIRST and FALCON) of mostly endocrine-naïve population (JCO, LANCET 2017).
 Collectively, these trials demonstrate that the natural history of hormone receptor-positive advanced breast cancer can be changed by improving overall survival-"the gold standard".
 And while this is only a small step, it is a crucial "first step" in improving outcomes for our patients, with even better treatments expected in the future.

 She also demonstrated a high rate of pathologic complete response linked to a high rate of 3-year progression-free and overall survival in triple-negative breast cancer, with the use of chemotherapy specific dose-dense and weekly chemotherapy regimens, and with the use of carboplatin in high risk triple-negative breast cancer (JCO 2008, www.cancer.gov/cancer topics/pdq/treatment/breast/.../page8).
 This high survival also extended to patients with BRCA-associated breast cancer (ASCO 2011).
 Similarly, she showed a high rate of pathologic complete response and associated high survival in HER-2 positive large and inflammatory breast cancer, with the use of trastuzumab in neo-adjuvant setting.
 This association of high survival to high pathologic complete response rates was strong (SABCS 2004-2009, Cancer 2008, Annals of Oncology 2008, ASCO 2010).
 Recent large trials have supported this early adoption of highly effective treatments; and also supported pathologic complete response as a robust intermediate endpoint of survival in high-grade tumors.
 These include HER2-positive, triple-negative and highly-proliferating hormone receptor-positive breast cancers.
 Recent FDA approval of pertuzumab in neo-adjuvant treatment in breast cancer is a testament of the benefit of using intermediate end-point in directing early approval of promising drugs.